Illustration Commissions for Commercial Use

 Most of my illustration clients are looking for a person or object that’s either a cartoon, a scribbled abstract expressionist drawing or painting, or a simple bit of vector art.
-I’ve done some really fun childlike crayon art, a few watercolors or oil paintings for book covers or website headers, and of course, a whole lot of logos.
+I’ve done some really fun childlike crayon art, actual paintings for book covers or website headers, and of course, logos.

 How do we get started?